wnfs-wg/car-mirror-spec/README.md

 The Server initializes a fresh CAR file, which MAY be static or streaming.
 The Server SHOULD maintain a session CID cache (such as a hash set).
 The Server performs graph traversal on its local store, starting from the first requested CID and following the IPLD links.
 Absent any other information, preorder traversal is RECOMMENDED.
 However, an implementation MAY choose another strategy, for instance if it knows that certain blocks will be preferred first.

-Any available graph roots MUST be sent as an array (`[CID]`) by the Client, regardless of the Client's Bloom filter.
+Any missing graph roots MUST be sent as an array (`[CID]`) by the Client, regardless of the Client's Bloom filter.
 These roots form the basis of subquery anchors in the session.

-Every CID visited is added to the Server's session cache.
-Each visited block is matched against both the Client Bloom filter and the Server's session cache.
-If a block is found in either structure, it is RECOMMENDED that the Server exclude it from the payload, and stop walking that path.
-Once the relevant graph has been exhausted, the Server closes the channel.
+Each visited CID is matched against the Client Bloom filter.
+If a CID matches it, it is RECOMMENDED that the Server excludes the corresponding block from the payload, except if the CID was explicitly requested as a missing graph root.

 ### 3.2.3 Client Receives Payload

-On receipt of each block, the Client adds the block to its local store, and to its copy of the Bloom.
-If the Bloom crosses a saturation point, the Client MUST resize it before the next round.
+On receipt of each block, the Client adds the block to its local store.

-At the end of each round, the Client MUST inspect its graph for any missing subgraphs.
-If there are incomplete subgraphs, the Client begins again with the roots of the missing subgraphs.
+At the end of each round, the Client MUST inspect its graph.
+Any blocks it has are added into an appropriately sized Bloom filter.

+For any missing subgraphs, the Client begins a new round with them as the roots.
 If the Server fails to send a root, the Requester marks it as unavailable from that Server.
 The Client excludes unavailable roots from future rounds in the session.

 ### 3.2.4 Cleanup